 Heroin use may not always have direct heart-related complications.
 In fact, pure heroin is like other opioids.
 In safe, controlled doses, it has very few severe side effects.
 Instead, heroin’s danger comes from its addictive potential, the likelihood of an overdose, and the use of illicit street heroin.

 Heroin is bought and sold in a massive black market industry, controlled by transnational criminal organizations.
 Illicit heroin is shipped to the United States by boat and over the border.
 As it makes its way from the manufacturers to street-level dealers, it may go through several instances of adulteration.
 Adulteration refers to the addition of other substances to dilute the drug and spread profits.
-Heroin is cut with inert substances to act as filler, other chemicals for enhanced effects, and anesthetics a unique numbing effect.
+Heroin is cut with inert substances to act as filler, other chemicals for enhanced effects, and anesthetics for a unique numbing effect.

 Inert fillers can include powdered milk, talc, cornstarch, sugar, and flour.
-These non-chemicals may seem like the safest heroin additives by even they can be dangerous.
+These non-chemicals may seem like the safest heroin additives but even they can be dangerous.
 Powder substances like cornstarch and flour can coagulate and clump up.
 When they are injected into the vein along with heroin, they can cause blood clots, causing serious complications.

 Clots can break off and travel to the heart or brain, causing cardiac arrest or stroke.
 They can also cause blood vessels to rupture, causing internal bleeding and a lack of blood to vital organs.